Detection of astrophysical gravitational wave sources by TianQin and LISA: Stellar-mass black holes binaries

 \textit{Luminosity distance:} The relative error in the luminosity distance of a SBHB is shown in \fref{fig:sbhb_ddl}.
 For close binaries at redshifts of almost zero, the relative error is around 0.4, 0.15, and 0.1 for TianQin, LISA, and joint detection, respectively.
 We, further, see that for TianQin alone the relative error is only below one for redshifts of less than 0.1.
 For LISA alone the relative error remains below one up to $D_L = 1000\,{\rm Mpc}$ or a redshift of a bit more than 0.2 while for joint detection, the relative error remains below one for $z \approx 0.3$.
-That the relative error increases so fast and becomes up to several times the actual distance happens because the SNR decreases quickly with an increasing distance, going for all detection cases below a detection threshold of $\rho=5$ at distances of less than $1000\,{\rm Mpc}$.
+The relative error increases so fast and becomes up to several times the actual distance because the SNR decreases quickly with an increasing distance, going for all detection cases below a detection threshold of $\rho=5$ at distances of less than $1000\,{\rm Mpc}$.

 \textit{Eccentricity:} \fref{fig:sbhb_de0} shows that the relative error in the eccentricity of a SBHB will be detected slightly better by LISA alone than by TianQin alone correlating with a slightly higher SNR in LISA.
 However, in both cases, the relative error is going to be a bit more than $10^{-4}$ for $e_0 \approx 0.01$, slightly below $10^{-5}$ for $e_0 \approx 0.05$, and around $2\times10^{-6}$ for $e_0 \approx 0.1$.
 Joint detection will perform better than the two single detections by a factor of around 1.3 for all eccentricities.
+LISA can detect the (initial) eccentricity more accurately since it is mainly constrained during the early inspiral of the SBHB where LISA performs better than TianQin.